DaViNLB/LynksLawnCare/replit.md

 - Added scheduled exports: daily at 2 AM and weekly on Mondays at 9 AM (January 29, 2025)
 - Created admin endpoints for viewing stored booking and contact data (January 29, 2025)
 - Updated "Call for Custom Quote" button styling: transparent with white text/border, green text on hover (January 29, 2025)
+- Implemented free email notification system using FormSubmit.co for booking and contact form submissions (January 29, 2025)

 ## System Architecture